web-infra-dev/modern.js/packages/builder/builder-doc/en/config/performance/chunkSplit.md

 };
 ```

-This is an easier way than configuring Webpack's splitChunks directly.
+This is an easier way than configuring webpack's splitChunks directly.

 ### chunkSplit.splitChunks